Triomphant-class submarine: Next Generation Device-Launching Nuclear Submarine

 In French, these are called Sous-Marin Nucléaire Lanceur d'Engins de Nouvelle Génération abbreviated as SNLE-NG.
-They have replaced all of the boats, with the last of those six boats being decommissioned in 2008.
+They have replaced all of the Le Redoutable class boats, with the last of those six boats being decommissioned in 2008.
 These submarines carry 16 submarine-launched ballistic missile launching tubes apiece.

-This class reportedly produces approximately 1/1000 of the detectable noise of the Redoutable-class submarines, and they are ten times more sensitive in detecting other submarines.
+This class reportedly produces approximately 1/1000 of the detectable noise of the Le Redoutable-class submarines, and they are ten times more sensitive in detecting other submarines.
 Initially armed with the M45 missile, they are designed to carry the new M51 missile, which entered active service in 2010.
 As of October 2010, an M51 has been test-fired from one of these submarines across the Atlantic Ocean from near France to the west, and is equipped on Le Terrible.
 In late 2025 it was reported that the M51.3 variant of the missile had entered operational service.
 The missile is said to have an operational range of 8,000 to 10,000 km, with a speed of Mach 25 also offering improved accuracy and penetration capabilities.

-These boats were all constructed by the DCNS, and they carry an armament of 16 M45 SLBM or M51 SLBM missiles manufactured by the Aérospatiale company (now ArianeGroup), plus conventional torpedoes and Exocet anti-ship missiles.
+These boats were all constructed by the Direction des Constructions Navales, and they carry an armament of 16 M45 SLBM or M51 SLBM missiles manufactured by the Aérospatiale company (now ArianeGroup), plus conventional torpedoes and Exocet anti-ship missiles.